-- 2.1 To approve the further development and delivery of the Derby City and Derbyshire Sustainability and Transformation Plan (STP). - 2.2 To approve joint working with other system leaders in NHS and local government in support of meaningful health and care integration, improving the health and wellbeing of our population to reduce health inequalities. - 2.3 To approve the development of clear and agreed system wide governance arrangements in support of an effective STP to achieve recommendation 2.2. - 2.4 To approve consultation on an integrated delivery model for Home First services.
+2.1 To note and support the further development and delivery of the Derbyshire Sustainability and Transformation Plan (STP).

+- 2.2 To support Derby City in participating in joint working with other system leaders in NHS and local government in developing STP to promote meaningful health and care integration, improving the health and wellbeing of our populations and reducing inequalities between communities. - 2.2 To support the development of clear and agreed system wide governance arrangements in support of an effective STP.